weechat/specs.weechat.org/specs/001285-follow-xdg-base-dir-spec.md

   - scripts runtime (depends on scripts).

-For compatibility, all functions using WeeChat home are now using `data` directory, unless they explicitly mention another directory.
+For compatibility, all functions using WeeChat home are now using `data` directory by default, unless the caller explicitly mention another directory.

 ### Determining WeeChat directories